vinceumo/todo/tutorial.md

 #### Edit a todo

-Last but not least we want to edit our todo.

-First, we need to know the index of the todo we are going to edit, in our data we are going to create `currentTodoIndex`.
+To edit a todo, first, we need to know the index of the todo that will be editing, in our data, create `currentTodoIndex`.

 ```js
 currentTodoIndex: 0,